-New Year's Day Martin Luther King Jr. Day
+New Year's Day Veteran's Day Martin Luther

-Veteran's Day Thanksgiving Day
+King Jr. Day Thanksgiving Day

 President's Day Friday after Thanksgiving Day Memorial Day Christmas Eve Day (4 hours)

 Juneteenth Christmas Day

 Independence Day Floating Holiday (See Below)

 Labor Day

 Most County facilities will be closed for each holiday.
 When a holiday falls on a Saturday, it is generally observed on the preceding Friday.
 Generally, when the holiday falls on a Sunday, the following Monday is observed.
 When Christmas Day falls on a Saturday it will be observed on the following Monday.
 Holidays that occur during an employee's vacation period are counted as holiday pay for those days.